ucsc-vama/RepCut-Partitioner/README.md

                        Set a fixed value (along with `--threads 1`) for reproducible partitioning runs.

+`--mtkahypar_bin arg`  path to the MtKaHyPar binary.
+If omitted, `rcp` searches
+                       `$PATH` for `MtKaHyPar`.
+The binary is verified to exist and run before any graph traversal, so a missing binary fails fast with an explicit error.

 `--log_level arg`      log level: `silent`, `error`, `warn`, `info`, `debug`.

 `-v` / `-vv`           shorthand for `--log_level info` / `--log_level debug`.